AdobeDocs/workfront.en/help/workfront-basics/navigate-workfront/workfront-navigation/understand-objects.md

 * Task
 * Issue

 For example, if the larger amount of work in your organization is known as a 'Campaign', you can replace the name 'Project' with 'Campaign'.
-Your `Workfront` interface shows 'Campaign' instead of 'Project' everywhere where the name 'Project' would appear.
+Your Workfront interface shows 'Campaign' instead of 'Project' everywhere where the name 'Project' would appear.

 For more information about how you can customize object names using Layout Templates, see [Create and manage layout templates](../../../administration-and-setup/customize-workfront/use-layout-templates/create-and-manage-layout-templates.md).

-You cannot customize the names of any other object in `Workfront`.
-For a complete list of objects in `Workfront`, see the [API Explorer](../../../wf-api/general/api-explorer.md).
+You cannot customize the names of any other object in Workfront.
+For a complete list of objects in Workfront, see the [API Explorer](../../../wf-api/general/api-explorer.md).

-When you customize the name of an object, the new name for that object appears in most areas of the `Workfront` application where that object name would appear.
+When you customize the name of an object, the new name for that object appears in most areas of the Workfront application where that object name would appear.

-### Areas of `Workfront` that reflect the customized object names
+### Areas of Workfront that reflect the customized object names

 The following areas show the updated name of the objects: